 What THC products are available in NZ?

 At the present moment, there are 3 different types of THC products available.
-Two of these are made in Canada by Tilray and the other is Sativex.
+Two of these have been listed by the Ministry of Health (MOH) as meeting quality requirements (made in Canada by Tilray) and the other is Sativex.

 When you speak to your doctor, they can decide which option would be most suitable for your needs.